MinCheTsai/hass-aws-iot/README.md

-# Home Assistant custom component for AWS IoT Remote
+# Home Assistant custom component for AWS IoT Integration

-This is a custom component for Home Assistant that allows the AWS IoT remote.
+This is a custom component for Home Assistant that allows the AWS IoT integration.